MicrosoftDocs/learn/learn-pr/azure/deploy-microsoft-purview-scan-data-resources/includes/6-access-control-exercise.md

 # Exercise - Access Control

-In this unit, you'll use the [Microsoft Purview governance portal](https://web.purview.azure.com/) to provide a user within your Azure Active Directory read access to the data catalog.
+In this unit, you'll use the [Microsoft Purview governance portal](https://web.purview.azure.com/) to provide a user within your Azure Active Directory read access to the data map.
 You'll then create another collection.

-1. To open the Microsoft Purview governance portal, you can use the link.
-Or, you can open the Azure portal, search for the Microsoft Purview account you created in the last session, and select **Open Microsoft Purview Governance Portal**.
+1. To open [Microsoft Purview governance portal](https://web.purview.azure.com/), you can use the link and select your account, or you can open the Azure portal, search for the Microsoft Purview account you created in the last session, and select **Open Microsoft Purview Governance Portal**.

     :::image type="content" source="../media/open-purview-studio.png" alt-text="Screenshot of the Microsoft Purview account in the Azure portal, with the Open Microsoft Purview governance portal button highlighted.":::